cormas/cormas/CONTRIBUTING.md

 - close the issue (tips: you can automatically close the issue n, by inserting the sentence: **close #n** when you merge your pull request).

 # A step by step guide to help you commit and push
 You made modifications in your image which you would like to share/upload on the github repository, but you are still not sure how to do?
 This step by step guide may help you.
-Note that this is simple guide.
+Note that this is a simple guide.
 If requested, you can find more details in the other sections.
+Note : This guide works for Pharo 6.1, but may not be up to date for the latest version of Iceberg

 * In your pharo image, open Iceberg
 * Select the Repository named 'cormas', right clic and select 'Synchronize repository...' ,
 * A new window opens which will allow you to comment, commit and push